Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Problem Statement

-Instructions can be generated either manually by experts or automatically by LLM-based methods, e.g., Automatic Prompt Engineering (APE) by \citep{zhou2022large}.
-Few-shot exemplars can be generated by selecting different input-output instances from the training set.
+Instructions can be generated either manually by experts or automatically by LLM-based methods, e.g., Automatic Prompt Engineering (APE; \citealt{zhou2022large}).
+Few-shot exemplars can be generated by selecting different input-output instances from a training set of the task.